 ABA Commission on Lawyer Assistance Programs.
 “Study on lawyer impairment.”
 June 18, 2019.
 Accessed August 9, 2021.

 Goplerud, Eric, Hodge, Sarah, and Benham, Tess.
-“A Substance Use Cost Calculator for US Employers With an Emphasis on Prescription Pain Medication Misuse.”
+“A Substance Use Cost Calculator for US E[…]in Medication Misuse.”
 Journal of Occupational and Environmental Medicine, November 2017.
 Accessed August 9, 2021.

 Krill, Patrick R., Johnson, Ryan, and Albert, Linda.
-“The prevalence of substance use and other mental health concerns among American attorneys.”
+“The prevalence of substance use and othe[…] American attorneys.”
 Journal of Addiction Medicine, February 2016.
 Accessed August 9, 2021.

 National Institute on Alcohol Abuse and Alcoholism.
 “Alcohol Use in the United States.”
 June 2021.
 Accessed August 9, 2021.